-A total of 4 naïve, 7 vehicle-treated and 8 BA6b9-treated rats were used in the final analyses.
+A total of 4 naïve, 7 vehicle-treated, and 8 BA6b9-treated rats were used in the final analyses.
 Data analysis was performed using Prism 9.0 (GraphPad Software, Inc., San Diego, CA).
-All data were expressed as mean ± S.E.M.
-For analysis, normality assumptions were tested using the Shapiro-Wilk test.
-Accordingly, unpaired students t-test and one-way ANOVA with Tukey post hoc testing were used for normally distributed results whereas Mann-Whitney and Kruskal–Wallis with Dunn’s multiple comparisons post-test were used for non-normally distributed results.
-Analysis comparing the results of the same instrumented rats at 1 week vs. 4 weeks were performed using paired students t-test or Wilcoxon rank sum test for normal and non-normal distributed results, respectively.
-Details of the specific statistical analysis are indicated in each figure/table.
-The criterion for significance was set at p < 0.05.
+All data were expressed as the mean ± SEM (standard error of the mean).
+For these analyses, normality assumptions were tested using the Shapiro-Wilk test.
+Accordingly, unpaired Student’s t-tests and one-way ANOVAs with Tukey’s post hoc test were used for normally distributed results, whereas Mann-Whitney and Kruskal-Wallis tests with Dunn’s multiple comparisons post-test were used for non-normally distributed results.
+Analyses comparing results from the same instrumented rats at 1 week vs. 4 weeks were performed using paired Student’s t-test or Wilcoxon rank sum tests for normally and non-normally distributed results, respectively.
+Details of the specific statistical tests used are indicated in each figure/table.
+The threshold for significance was set at p < 0.05.
 The p-values are displayed graphically as follows: * p < 0.05, ** p < 0.01, and *** p < 0.001.

 Results